Svvayyz/Svvayyz/README.md

 # Hello,
 - I'm Svvayyz.
-I am currently learning c++ development, frontendholder, csgo hvh god, but I also do some other projects for my own pleasure.
+I am currently learning c++ development, frontendholder, csgo hvh god, I also do some other projects for my own pleasure.
 ## Languages I am familiar with
 - C#
 - Lua